Skip Navigation

 • Grade level reading comprehension, accuracy, fluency and vocabulary through selected novels

-• Everyday Spelling curriculum is used in conjunction with cross-curricular vocabulary
+• Wonders curriculum is used in conjunction with cross-curricular vocabulary

-• Easy Grammar curriculum is used to reinforce capitalization and punctuation skills, sentence structure, composition and listening / speaking skills
+• Reinforce capitalization and punctuation skills, sentence structure, composition and listening / speaking skills

 • Grammar terminology and editing for grammar, spelling, and mechanical errors